NicolaSpadari/vitauri/README.md

 ## Setup

   - This project uses [pnpm](https://pnpm.io).
 For a better development experience, I recommend using [@antfu/ni](https://github.com/antfu/ni).
 In alternative use a package manager of your choice.
   - Before running this app, you need to configure your environment.
-Take a look at the [tauri docs](https://tauri.studio/docs/getting-started/prerequisites/)
+Take a look at the [tauri docs](https://tauri.studio/docs/getting-started/prerequisites/).
+  - The program stops processes on port `8080` to run Vitauri.
+If you need that port, change it under the `server` section in the `vite.config.ts` and in the `scripts` section in `package.json`.

   ```sh
   # use this template